flacle/truegitcodechurn/README.md

 # True Git Code Churn
 A Python script to compute "true" code churn of a Git repository.
-Especially useful for software teams.
+Useful for software teams to openly help manage technical debt.

 Code churn has several definitions, the one that to me provides the most value as a metric is: